-We subsequently introduced a weighted network of tags where link strengths are based on the frequencies of tag co-occurrence, and studied the weight distributions and connectivity correlations among nodes in this network.
-Our evidence is compatible with the existence of complex, possibly hierarchical structures in the network of tag co-occurrence.
-Our analysis and experiments evidence the statistical signature of the emergence of a shared semantics in the metadata system, anarchically negotiated by users.
+We subsequently introduced a weighted network of tags where link strengths are based on the frequencies of tag cooccurrence, and studied the weight distributions and connectivity correlations among nodes in this network.
+Our evidence is compatible with the existance of complex, possibly hierarchical structures in the network of tag co-occurrence.